 Reset 10 allows you to turn the operation of the Proto-Coupler® on or off.
 When OFF, the coupler will not arm or fire from Neutral.
-To use, cycle to Reset 10 and press the Horn/Whistle button.
+To use, cycle to Reset 10 and press the Whistle button.
 The engine will play a series of bells.
 This indicates the current setting.
-Each time the interrupting the throttle and cycling the engine into forward.
+Each time the Whistle button is pressed, Proto-Sound® will cycle to the next available setting and provide the appropriate bell indicator.
+The settings for Reset 10 are 1 Bell = ON, 2 Bells = OFF.
+When the desired setting is reached, lock the changes by interrupting the throttle and cycling the engine into forward.